Ziva Vatra - home :: Odds and Sods :: Git Hints

 I wanted to automate this in a git hook, so that every time I did a git commit it would auto-update the "last modified" timestamp for each modified file.
 First thing I did was search online and surprisingly I didn't find anyone who had managed.
 The web was full of people who tried to put this in pre-commit hooks and had problems.
 From getting errors like "Error: Cannot Lock Ref" to having the auto modified files not part of the commit (forcing a manual commit after the auto changes) the general web consensus was that "it could not be done".

 1. You need to know the message from the last commit.
-As our post-commit hook needs itself to do a commit, we need some way of checking if we ran last time, otherwise you end up in an infinite commit loop.
+As our post-commit hook needs itself to do a commit, we need some way of checking if we ran last time, otherwise you could end up in an infinite commit loop.
 We do this by checking the last message and seeing if a specific string is in there.

 2. You need to know what files were modified in the last commit, in order to run the specific updates only to them.